goFrendiAsgard/zaruba/docs/core-concepts/project/project-configs.md

 # ⚙️ Project Configs
 <!--endTocHeader-->

-Your tasks might have several key-value [configurations](./task/task-configs/README.md).
+A task might have some key-value [configurations](../task/task-configs/README.md).

-Furthermore, tasks might [share some of their configurations](./tasks/task-configs/shared-configs.md) with other tasks.
-To do that, you will need a project config.
+Since a project might contains several tasks, you will find that some tasks might [share some of their configurations](../task/task-configs/shared-configs.md).

+This is where project configs come into play.

 Defining a project config is pretty straightforward.
 Here is the anatomy of a project config: